University: University of Cambridge

 Human rights law is essential for a fair and civilised society where all are protected, including the vulnerable, and is a popular choice for students and practitioners.
 University law faculties are increasingly offering human rights modules as part of their law degrees and more firms and chambers are boasting specialisms in the field.
 The introduction of the Human Rights Act 1998 made the European Convention on Human Rights (ECHR) directly enforceable in the national courts.

-Aiming for the Bar was a carefully considered choice for human rights lawyer Fiona Scolding.
+Aiming for the Bar was a carefully considered choice for human rights lawyer Fiona Scolding QC.
 Believing that she had the right qualities to excel as a barrister, including an affinity for working alone and the ability to shoulder responsibility, Fiona remembers why she pursued the career path: “I knew I wanted to represent people in court and I liked the thought of being the front person for an idea.
 I like being a speechmaker.”

 A gradual shift

 Fiona explains how she did very little human rights work during her pupillage at a common law set, although there were some elements that touched upon the subject, such as actions against the police, and clinical negligence or injury.
 “Since I was a pupil before the Human Rights Act came into place, nobody really talked about human rights back then,” she says.
 “It was something that happened in Europe, but you didn’t use it in your domestic practice on a day-to-day basis.”